ibirnam/js_closure_tutorial/closure_tutorial.md

 This is why in question 1 from the last chapter, `localFn()` returned `localfoo` and not `foo`, since there was a `foo` variable that lived within its own scope, it didn't look further to check out the global variables.

-This is also why in question 3 from the last chapter, `localFn2()` returned a reference error, since `localTest` was not a variable that was wihin the local or global scope of `localFn()`.
+This is also why in question 3 from the last chapter, `localFn2()` returned a reference error, since `localTest` was not a variable that was within the local or global scope of `localFn()`.

 ## Closures and....Spider-Man?
 The new Spider-Man game just launched last month!
 As an avid Spider-Man fan, you were inspired by playing the game: how natural web-swinging felt, how fluid the combat system was, and those stunning 4k graphics.